Whyrl35/sshportal-api/README.md

 To see how to install the API see: [installation](INSTALL.md)

+:warning: Don't use this for now.

-/!\ FOR NOW THIS PROJECT IS IN HEAVY DEVELOPMENT AND NOT READY TO BE USED.
+:construction: FOR NOW THIS PROJECT IS IN HEAVY DEVELOPMENT AND NOT READY TO BE USED.